centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-webservers-iis-restapi.md

 Some thresholds can also be set on metrics with options ```--warning-*``` and ```--critical-*```.

-The available thresholds as well as all of the options that can be used with this Plugin can be displayed by adding the ```--help``` parameter to the command:
+The available thresholds as well as all the options that can be used with this Plugin can be displayed by adding the ```--help``` parameter to the command:

 ```bash
 /usr/lib/centreon/plugins/centreon_iis_restapi.pl \